 • Leaky gut

 It’s important to keep stomach acid levels in prime condition.
-Taking the recipe below on a daily basis will not only ensure that your stomach acid levels stay in tip top shape, it will also get rid of heartburn instantly!
+Taking the recipe below on a daily basis will not only ensure that your stomach acid levels stay in tip-top shape, but it will also get rid of heartburn instantly!

-This natural heartburn remedy is fast and effective and actually has the opposite affect compared to Tums and other acid-blockers.
+This is one of the best natural remedies for heartburn relief I have ever tried, it’s fast and effective and actually has the opposite effect compared to Tums and other acid-blockers.
 It makes the stomach more acidic instead of more alkaline.
 This signals the valve at the top of the stomach to close firmly preventing stomach acid from leaking into the esophagus.
 It also signals the valve at the bottom of the stomach to open allowing food to go DOWN instead of UP.

 Don’t believe me?
 Next time you have heartburn, give the heartburn remedy below a try and see how you feel!